Coastal Carolina University: Gupta College of Science

 The Gupta College of Science offers 13 areas of study ranging from applied statistics to psychology as well as 18 minors and one certificate program.
 The college also offers a Master of Science degree in coastal marine and wetland studies, a Master of Science degree in information systems technology, and a Doctor of Philosophy (Ph.D.) degree in coastal and marine systems science.

 The college houses the departments of biology, chemistry, coastal and marine systems science, computing sciences, marine science, mathematics and statistics, physics and engineering science, and psychology.
 Its marine systems department houses four sea vessels for both teaching and research.
 The flagship of the fleet is the R/V Coastal Explorer, a 54 ft. coastal region research vessel.
 The Burroughs & Chapin Center for Marine and Wetland Studies is the research and community outreach arm of the college.

-In 2019, the College of Science was renamed the Gupta College of Science in recognition of a major donation by Sunny Gupta, a software entrepreneur and 1992 graduate of the University.
+In 2019, the College of Science was renamed the Gupta College of Science in recognition of a major donation by Sunny Gupta, a software entrepreneur and 1992 graduate of the university.

 College of Graduate and Continuing Studies

-There are programs offered from each of Coastal Carolina University's six colleges including Master of Business Administration (MBA), Master of Arts in Teaching (M.A.T.), Master of Science in coastal marine and wetland studies (M.S.), and a Doctor of Philosophy in education sciences (Ph.D.) among others.
+There are programs offered from each of Coastal Carolina University's six colleges, including Master of Business Administration (MBA), Master of Arts in Teaching (M.A.T.), Master of Science in coastal marine and wetland studies (M.S.), and a Doctor of Philosophy in education sciences (Ph.D.).

 Kimbel Library and Bryan Information Commons

 Opened in 1977, the Kimbel Library provides research collections and resources to support students, faculty, and the surrounding community.
 The library also serves as a government repository and houses the Horry County Archives Center.
 Study spaces in the Kimbel library include technology equipped study and presentation rooms for student use and instruction rooms for librarian-led instruction sessions.
 Located on the first floor, the Peter C. Bolton Help Desk is the main information service center of the library and commons and is staffed during all hours that the library and commons is open.
-Students can purchase beverages and snacks at the Starbucks located on the first floor.

 The Bryan Information Commons is a two-story addition to the Kimbel Library.
 The Information Commons provides individual computer workstations, collaborative group media-scape workstations, high-tech study and presentation rooms and additional seating for study.
 The library and commons buildings were open 24 hours a day, seven days a week until the Fall 2020 semester, when rescheduling was necessary due to position cuts caused by the COVID-19 pandemic.

 In 2021, it was announced that the Kimbel Library would undergo a $10 million renovation that will include an interior redesign and reconfiguration, upgrades to the HVAC system, and a multi-function instruction area.
 The renovation is estimated to be completed by the end of 2024.